OpenEvalProject/evals/manuscripts/elife-68487/v3/manuscript.md

 Altogether, using a range of cellular and immunological assays, we confirmed that the characteristics of an individual’s viral reservoir remain preserved, and the suppression of viral RNA upon GYY4137 treatment is the result of H2S-mediated inhibition of HIV-1 transcription rather than a reduction in proviral content or an altered CD4+ T cell subsets.
 In sum, prolonged exposure to GYY4137 results in potent inhibition of viral reactivation, suggesting a new H2S-based mechanism to neutralize bursts of virus reactivation under suppressive ART in vivo.

-## GYY4137 prevents mitochondrial dysfunction in CD4+ T cells of HIV-1 patients during viral rebound
+### GYY4137 prevents mitochondrial dysfunction in CD4+ T cells of HIV-1 patients during viral rebound

 Because virus reactivation upon depletion of CTH-mediated H2S generation resulted in mitochondrial dysfunction and redox imbalance in U1, we tested if the elevation of H2S levels by GYY4137 improves mitochondrial health and maintain redox homeostasis of primary CD4+ T cells during virus reactivation ex vivo.
 As described earlier, CD4+ T cells harboring latent virus upon prolonged (28 days) treatment of ART and ART+GYY4137 were stimulated by prostratin or left unstimulated and subjected to mitochondrial flux analysis.
 The unstimulated cells from both ART and ART+GYY4147 cultures did not show any difference in OCR (Figure 7A).
 In contrast, several features reflecting efficient mitochondrial activity such as basal respiration and ATP-coupled respiration were significantly higher in prostratin stimulated CD4+ T cells in case of ART+GYY4137 treatment than ART alone (Figure 7B–C).
 Consistent with this, mitoROS generation upon stimulation with prostratin or other LRAs such as PMA/ionomycin was reduced in ART+GYY4137 treated CD4+ T cells than ART alone (p=0.005 and p=0.014), and was nearly comparable to unstimulated cells (Figure 7D–E).
 The reduction in mitoROS could be a consequence of GYY4137-mediated increase in the expression of Nrf2-dependent antioxidant systems.
 We directly tested this by RT-qPCR analysis of a selected set of Nrf2-dependent genes on CD4+ T cells treated with GYY4137 for 28 days.
 Consistent with our findings in U1, treatment with ART+ GYY4137 uniformly induced the expression of antioxidant genes in the latently infected CD4+ T cells compared to cell treated with ART alone (Figure 7F).

 ![Figure 7.](https://cdn.elifesciences.org/articles/68487/elife-68487-fig7-v3.jpg)

-**Figure 7.:** 2S on mitochondrial respiration and ROS generation in latent CD4+ T cells derived from HIV-1 patients.(A) Primary human CD4+ T cells from HIV-1 infected subjects were activated and cultured ex vivo with ART or ART+GYY4137.
+**Figure 7.:** (A) Primary human CD4+ T cells from HIV-1 infected subjects were activated and cultured ex vivo with ART or ART+GYY4137.
 On day 28, cells from ART or ART+GYY4137 treatment groups were harvested to assess mitochondrial respiration by using Seahorse XF mito-stress test as described in Materials and methods.
 (B) Cells from ART and ART+GYY4137 treated groups were stimulated with 1 μM prostratin 6 hr.
 Post-stimulation mitochondrial respiration profile was determined by Seahorse XF mito-stress test.
 (C) Various mitochondrial respiratory parameters derived from OCR measurement were determined by Wave desktop software. nmOCR; non-mitochondrial oxygen consumption rate and SRC; spare respiratory capacity.
 (D) On day 28, cells from both ART and ART+GYY4137 treatment groups were stimulated with 1 μM Prostratin for 6 hr.
 Cells were harvested and stained with 5 μM MitoSOX-Red dye for 30 min followed by washing.
 Samples were analyzed by flow cytometry.
 Unstimulated (Uns)- cells cultured under ART alone.
 (E) Both ART and ART+GYY4137 treated cells at day 14 post-activation were stimulated with 1 μg/ml PMA and 100 μg/ml ionomycin (Iono) for 6 h.
 Cells were harvested post-stimulation and stained with 5 μM MitoSOX-Red dye.
 Samples were analyzed by flow cytometry to assess mitoROS generation.
 Unstimulated (Uns)- cells cultured under ART alone.
 (F) CD4+ T cells from ART and ART+GYY4137 treated groups were stimulated with 1 μM prostratin on 28th day for 24 hr or left unstimulated.
 Cells were harvested to isolate total RNA and expression of hmox1, txnrd1, gclc, and prdx1 were determined by RT-qPCR.
 Data obtained were normalized to internal control β2 microglobulin (B2M).
 Error bar represents standard deviations from mean.
 Results are representative of data from three patient samples. *, p<0.05; **, p<0.01, by two-way ANOVA with Tukey’s multiple comparison test.
-RT-qPCR, reverse transcription quantitative PCR.Figure 7—source data 1.Figure 7.
+RT-qPCR, reverse transcription quantitative PCR.

 Altogether, these data suggest that H2S not only prevents virus reactivation but also improves mitochondrial bioenergetics and maintains redox homeostasis, which could be important for in vivo suppression of viral rebound and replenishment of the reservoir.